 select volume 2

-Restart your computer and make sure that Windows has booted correctly and the “Operating system not found” error has not appeared.
+Restart your computer and make sure that Windows boots correctly without the “Operating system not found” error.

-How to Repair the EFI Bootloader on a GPT Disk of UEFI Computer?
+How to Repair the EFI Bootloader on a GPT Drive of UEFI Computer

-For example, you have detected that it is Volume 1 with the label BOOTSTRAP.
+For example, you have detected that it is Volume 1 with the System label.

 Select this EFI partition and assign a drive letter to it:

 select volume 1

 assign letter M:

 Rebuild the BCD bootloader configuration on the EFI partition:

 ren BCD BCD.bak